John Cena Will Receive Prestigous Muhammad Ali Legacy Award

 The award focuses on athletes who have used sports as a platform to improve the world, and Cena definitely fits in with that.

 Previous recipients include Magic Johnson, Jack Nicklaus, Kareem Abdul-Jabbar, Jim Brown, Bill Russell, and Colin Kaepernick, which is some pretty impressive company for Cena to be a part of.
-It’s also worth noting that Cena is the first professional wrestler to receive the award, as all previous recipients competed in traditional stick and ball sports.
+It’s also worth noting that Cena is the first professional wrestler to receive the award, as all previous recipients competed in traditional sports.

 The WWE Superstar is known for his charitable work, especially with the Make-A-Wish Foundation, where he has the record for most wishes granted with over 500.
 Singer Justin Bieber is known to grant lots of wishes as well, and he has granted around 250.

-Further exemplifying Cena’s charitable work is the fact that in 2015, he actually finished second in the “Athletes Gone Good” contest hosted by DoSomething.org.
+Further exemplifying Cena’s charitable work is the fact that in 2015, he actually finished second in the “Athletes Gone Good” contest hosted by DoSomething.
 He was beat out by Cristiano Ronaldo, but managed to finish ahead of some big names like Serena Williams, LeBron James, Yuna Kim, and others.

 The actual award will be presented to Cena on Tuesday, December 11 at the Sportsperson of the Year Awards, though it won’t air on television until December 13 at 9 p.m.
 ET on NBCSN.